oletizi/avi-docs/src/site/docs/16.3/upgrading-the-vantage-software/index.md

 At the onset of an upgrade, the version of the running Controller cluster is checked.
 If it is too distant from the release being installed, a warning is emitted and the upgrade is aborted.

 If the upgrade is judged possible, the existing configuration is preserved.
-After the upgrade completes, Vantage still has its configuration.
+After the upgrade completes, Avi Vantage still has its configuration.

 ## Management Access During Upgrade